 Various programs have had these different emphases because people have been poor for different reasons.
 That truism is often ignored in policy debates.
 For some, particularly among the elderly or the handicapped, poverty may indeed be nothing more than a lack of money; and its remedy can be a straightforward transfer of cash.
+For others, poverty is the symptom of interlocking social pathologies straightforward transfer of cash.
 For others, poverty is the symptom of interlocking social pathologies from teen pregnancy and addiction to poor grooming and disdain for education.
 For some, welfare can be a bridge across misfortunes to the solid ground of self-reliance.
 For others, it can become a way of life.

 Matters become even more complicated when we consider those programs of public assistance designed to alleviate a particular need, perhaps among persons who do not fit an income definition of poverty.
 This is especially true of nutrition programs, health care, and some housing subsidies.
 In the abstract, it seems logical to cash out those programs, giving recipients dollars instead.
 But that brings us back to the reason in-kind programs were created in the first place: because many low-income persons need something more targeted than cash to improve their situation.
 If federal nutrition programs, for example, were cashed out, would poor children eat as well as they do now?
-Would the body politic tolerate hunger among toddlers and schoolchildren on the premise that their parents have already received their nutrition assistance in the form of cash?
-More likely, new feeding programs would be created, to parallel in kind the food subsidy in cash.
+Would the body politic tolerate hunger among toddlers and schoolchildren on the premise that their parents have already tolerate hunger among toddlers and schoolchildren on the premise that their parents have already tolerated, to parallel in kind the food subsidy in cash.